This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This Italian dish is an excellent choice when you want a homemade, hands-off pasta sauce.
-Tomatoes and veggies cook slowly to make a flavorful sauce, and brown rice spaghetti gets added in towards the end to cook right in the sauce, making this a true one-pot meal!
+Tomatoes and veggies cook slowly to make a flavorful sauce, and brown rice spaghetti gets added in toward the end to cook right in the sauce, making this a true one-pot meal!

 A little prep yields a protein-rich, hearty Tex-Mex meal that’s great for serving large groups or eating leftovers.
 Sweet peppers and poblano chili peppers give this a little extra zest, too!
 If you eat meat, ground beef would make a nice addition.

 Photo: Slow Cooker Tex-Mex Quinoa Casserole / Chelsea’s Messy Apron